-Leading The Whiskey Evolution
+Leading The Irish Whiskey Evolution

 It is fascinating to think that today's rich, deeply complex and flavoursome glass of matured whiskey, originally was made and consumed completely differently.
 Known as moonshine (or Poitin) today, the original whiskey was a mere distillate, which was consumed as a raw colourless spirit with little character and a very rough taste.
 Maturation was not part of whiskey making process, let alone being as fundamental as it is today.
 The wooden casks, widely used for maturation today, originally had nothing to do with whiskey-making and have been invented and used for storage and transportation of all kinds of goods including metals and gold.